Johann Hari: Chasing the Scream (2015)

-Hari's book about drugs, Chasing the Scream: The First and Last Days of the War on Drugs was published in 2015.
-His 2015 TED Talk, entitled "Everything you think you know about addiction is wrong", has been viewed over 19 million times (as of 31 March 2022) and lays out the idea that most addictions are functional responses to experiences and a lack of healthy supportive relationships, rather than a simple biological need for a particular substance.
+Hari's 2015 book Chasing the Scream: The First and Last Days of the War on Drugs critiques the global prohibition of illicit drugs.
+Hari also gave a TED Talk on the subject that same year.
+Hari argued that most addictions are functional responses to experiences and a lack of healthy supportive relationships, rather than a simple biological need for a particular substance.

-Due to the previous scandals, Hari put the audio of some interviews conducted for the book online.
+Due to the previous scandals, Hari put the audio of some interviews conducted for Chasing the Scream online.
 Writer Jeremy Duns criticised instances where quotes were inaccurately transcribed or misrepresented, stating that out of a sample of dozens of clips, "in almost all cases, words in quotes had been changed or omitted without being noted, often for no apparent purpose, but in several cases to subtly change the narrative."

-In a review for New Matilda, Michael Brull expressed reservations about Hari's citational practices and highlighted contradictions between the book's narrative and a 2009 article by Hari.
-He concluded: "I think Hari has provided a useful overview of some of the fundamental issues worth considering.
-But they should be treated as the opening shots of a casual polemicist and populariser, rather than the measured verdict of an academic."
+In a review for New Matilda, Michael Brull expressed reservations about Hari's citational practices and highlighted contradictions between the narrative in Chasing the Scream and a 2009 article by Hari.